 Real estate investors fill an important role in the real estate market.
 Investors are not like your typical homebuyers.
 While homebuyers are looking for a place to set down roots, investors are looking for properties that can make them money.

-This can make the selling process very different than the typical real estate sale and you should be prepared for what to expect when working with a real estate investor.
+This can make the selling your house in San Diego very different than a typical real estate sale and you should be prepared for what to expect when working with a real estate investor.

 What Role Do Investors Play?